The shot that’s least expected, but can cost you a game- A drop shot!

 It should be gently performed with a proper Overhead Forehand Stroke, but with a full arm swing!

 This is a steep shot played from the back-end of your court to reach the fore end of your opponent’s court.
 To perform the backhand drop, one must move into position and take on the Backhand Grip.

 When you swing the racket, it should be in one smooth and continuous motion.
 This means that there should be no stopping after starting the backhand swing.

 Perform this Overhead Backhand stroke by using wrist action to direct the shuttle downwards.

-The slice dropshot is an advanced technique and is usually used as an offensive shot.
+The slice is an advanced technique and is usually used as an offensive shot.

-In this type of dropshot, the shuttle is dropped steeper, making it harder for the opponent to retrieve.
+In this type of shot, the shuttle drops steeper, making it harder for the opponent to retrieve.

-This is a shot that deceives your opponent into thinking this is a soft drop when actually is played firmly and the opponent will think the shuttle is heading towards one direction while it’s sent to another direction.
+This is a shot that deceives your opponent into thinking this is a soft drop.
+But in reality, it is played firmly.
+The opponent will think the shuttle is heading towards one direction while it’s sent in another direction.